 The parents spoke to them more sternly and insisted that they eat it and that; they wouldn´t leave the table until they ate it.
 If they were strong-willed, they fell asleep at that table without eating it!

 Such unpleasant situations were very common back then.
 Even today, many adults still remember this childhood experience.

 Have you ever met an unhealthy eater?
 This person´s body can tolerate high levels of junk foods and fast foods.
 They eat them problem-free.
 But goodness forbids; if you try to give them anything healthy, it’s game over.

 Many unhealthy eaters tend to be pleasure eaters.
 They live to eat and not eat to live!
 The more sugar, salt, and fat the foods have the better it is for them.
 Vibrant colors are also not in their repertoire.
 Their foods have a bland look, with not much, from mother nature to brighten up their meals.
-Do not offend them by giving them a salad, fruits, or vegetables.
+Do not offend them by giving them a salad, fruit, or vegetables.

 Aging can bring with it many daunting changes.
 Physicians, nurses, professional caregivers, and those who take care of elderly family members know this pain only too well.
 The elderly are at high risk of malnutrition.
 According to a 2020 publication by NIH, some studies were carried out in a few Dutch (Netherlands) retirement home care facilities with elderly people suffering from dementia.

-The benefits of fruits and vegetable platters are they are easy and quick to prepare.
+The benefits of fruit and vegetable platters are they are easy and quick to prepare.
 They are very versatile, and you can add as many colors, textures, consistencies, and kinds as you want.
 They are a great choice for gatherings with vegan or vegetarian family members, friends, and co-workers.

 Fruits and vegetables are low in fat; you can eat as many servings without feeling guilty about having too many calories.
 They are great for any occasion.